 A ferryman carrying passengers in his punt to the further shore.
 The course is smooth, and seeing that the freight is light, it may be noted that the work is not beyond his strength.

-Divinatory Meanings: journey by water, route, way, envoy, commissionary, expedient.
-Reversed: Declaration, confession, publicity; one account says that it is a proposal of love.
+Journey by water, route, way, envoy, commissionary, expedient.

+Declaration, confession, publicity; one account says that it is a proposal of love.

-SWORDS: FIVE
+SWORDS.
+FIVE.

 A disdainful man looks after two retreating and dejected figures.
 Their swords lie upon the ground.
 He carries two others on his left shoulder, and a third sword is in his right hand, point to earth.
 He is the master in possession of the field.

-Divinatory Meanings: Degradation, destruction, revocation, infamy, dishonour, loss, with the variants and analogues of these.
-Reversed: The same; burial and obsequies.
+Degradation, destruction, revocation, infamy, dishonor, loss, with the variants and analogues of these.

-SWORDS: FOUR
+The same; burial and obsequies.

+SWORDS.
+FOUR.

 The effigy of a knight in the attitude of prayer, at full length upon his tomb.

-Divinatory Meanings: Vigilance, retreat, solitude, hermit's repose, exile, tomb and coffin.
+Vigilance, retreat, solitude, hermit's repose, exile, tomb and coffin.
 It is these last that have suggested the design.

-Reversed: Wise administration, circumspection, economy, avarice, precaution, testament.
+Wise administration, circumspection, economy, avarice, precaution, testament.

-SWORDS: THREE
+SWORDS.
+THREE.

 Three swords piercing a heart; cloud and rain behind.

-Divinatory Meanings: Removal, absence, delay, division, rupture, dispersion, and all that the design signifies naturally, being too simple and obvious to call for specific enumeration.
-Reversed: Mental alienation, error, loss, distraction, disorder, confusion.
+Removal, absence, delay, division, rupture, dispersion, and all that the design signifies naturally, being too simple and obvious to call for specific enumeration.

-SWORDS: TWO
+Mental alienation, error, loss, distraction, disorder, confusion.

+SWORDS.
+TWO.

 A hoodwinked female figure balances two swords upon her shoulders.

-Divinatory Meanings: Conformity and the equipoise which it suggests, courage, friendship, concord in a state of arms; another reading gives tenderness, affection, intimacy.
-The suggestion of harmony and other favourable readings must be considered in a qualified manner, as Swords generally are not symbolical of beneficent forces in human affairs.
-Reversed: Imposture, falsehood, duplicity, disloyalty.
+Conformity and the equipoise which it suggests, courage, friendship, concord in a state of arms; another reading gives tenderness, affection, intimacy.
+The suggestion of harmony and other favorable readings must be considered in a qualified manner, as Swords generally are not symbolical of beneficent forces in human affairs.

-SWORDS: ACE
+Imposture, falsehood, duplicity, disloyalty.

+SWORDS.
+ACE.

 A hand issues from a cloud, grasping a sword, the point of which is encircled by a crown.

-Divinatory Meanings: Triumph, the excessive degree in everything, conquest, triumph of force.
+Triumph, the excessive degree in everything, conquest, triumph of force.
 It is a card of great force, in love as well as in hatred.
 The crown may carry a much higher significance than comes usually within the sphere of fortune-telling.

-Reversed: The same, but the results are disastrous; another account says--conception, childbirth, augmentation, multiplicity.
+The same, but the results are disastrous; another account says-conception-childbirth, augmentation, multiplicity.

-THE SUIT OF PENTACLES: KING
+THE SUIT OF PENTACLES.
+PENTACLES.
+KING.

-The figure calls for no special description the face is rather dark, suggesting also courage, but somewhat lethargic in tendency.
-The bull's head should be noted as a recurrent symbol on the throne.
-The sign of this suit is represented throughout as engraved or blazoned with the pentagram, typifying the correspondence of the four elements in human nature and that by which they may be governed.
-In many old Tarot packs this suit stood for current coin, money, deniers.
-I have not invented the substitution of pentacles and I have no special cause to sustain in respect of the alternative.
-But the consensus of divinatory meanings is on the side of some change, because the cards do not happen to deal especially with questions of money.
-Divinatory Meanings: Valour, realizing intelligence, business and normal intellectual aptitude, sometimes mathematical gifts and attainments of this kind; success in these paths.
-Reversed: Vice, weakness, ugliness, perversity, corruption, peril.
+The face of this figure is dark, suggesting courage, and the bull's head should be noted as a recurrent symbol on the throne.
+The sign of this suit is represented throughout as engraved with the pentigram, typifying the correspondence of the four elements in human nature and that by which they may be governed.
+In old Tarot packs this suit represented money.
+The consensus of divinatory meanings is on the side of change, as the cards do not deal especially with questions of money.

-PENTACLES: QUEEN
+Valor, intelligence, business, mathematical gifts, and success in these paths.

+Vice, weakness, perversity, peril.

+PENTACLES.
+QUEEN.

 The face suggests that of a dark woman, whose qualities might be summed up in the idea of greatness of soul; she has also the serious cast of intelligence; she contemplates her symbol and may see worlds therein.
+Divinatory Meanings:

-Divinatory Meanings: Opulence, generosity, magnificence, security, liberty.
+Opulence, generosity, magnificence, security, liberty.
 Reversed: Evil, suspicion, suspense, fear, mistrust.

-PENTACLES: KNIGHT
+PENTACLES.
+KNIGHT.

 He rides a slow, enduring, heavy horse, to which his own aspect corresponds.
 He exhibits his symbol, but does not look therein.

-Divinatory Meanings: Utility, serviceableness, interest, responsibility, rectitude-all on the normal and external plane.
-Reversed: inertia, idleness, repose of that kind, stagnation; also placidity, discouragement, carelessness.
+Utility, serviceableness, interest, responsibility, rectitude-all on the normal and external plane.

-PENTACLES: PAGE
+Inertia, idleness, repose of that kind, stagnation; also placidity, discouragement, carelessness.

+PENTACLES.
+PAGE.

 A youthful figure, looking intently at the pentacle which hovers over his raised hands.
 He moves slowly, insensible of that which is about him.

-Divinatory Meanings: Application, study, scholarship, reflection another reading says news, messages and the bringer thereof; also rule, management.
-Reversed: Prodigality, dissipation, liberality, luxury; unfavourable news.
+Application, study, scholarship, reflection; another reading says news, messages and the bringer thereof; also rule, management.

-PENTACLES: TEN
+Prodigality, dissipation, liberality, luxury, unfavorable news.

+PENTACLES.
+TEN.